 Performance problems often result from little things you can fix without tools.
-Please read through the chart below before calling for service on your appliance.
+See "Before calling for assistance ..." below before calling for service on your appliance.

-1. Before calling for assistance ...
+Before calling for assistance ...

 Listed in this chart are the most common problems consumers run into with their appliances.
 Please read through this and see if it can solve your problem.